 Bill received his B.A. from Harvard College, and his Ph.D. from Yale University.
 He is licensed in NY and CT, and is a fellow of the American Psychological Association and board certified by the American College of Professional Psychology.

 Taylere is a Senior Consultant with Berman Leadership Development, providing leader assessment, development planning, coaching, and organizational assessment services to our clients.
 In addition, she has experience in culture assessment, organizational design, change management, and leadership training.
 Her article on psychological contract management during organizational change was published in the peer review journal, Psychological Issues in Organizational Culture and she was a recipient of the 2011 Small Grants Award from the Consulting Psychology Journal: Practice and Research/ Society of Consulting Psychology.
 Before joining Berman Leadership Development, Taylere served as the 2013 A. Dale Thompson Fellow in Executive Assessment & Coaching for Leadership Worth Following, in Dallas, Texas.
 Her research interests focus on leadership development and employee engagement.

-Taylere holds a B.A. in Humanistic Psychology from Naropa University, a M.A. in Marriage and Family Counseling from Saybrook University and a PhD in Organizational Psychology from the California School of Professional Psychology (CSPP).
-She is a limited permit psychologist and licensed psychotherapist in the State of New York.
-Taylere also holds a license that covers marriage and family therapy and, career and clinical counseling in the State of California.
+Taylere holds a B.A. in Humanistic Psychology from Naropa University, a M.A. in Marriage and Family Counseling from Saybrook University, and a Ph.D. in Organizational Psychology from the California School of Professional Psychology (CSPP).
+She is a licensed psychologist and psychotherapist in the State of New York.
+Taylere also holds a license that covers marriage and family therapy, as well as, career and clinical counseling in the State of California.

 Valerie White, Ph.D.